KintaroAI/docs/content/en/docs/definition-of-intelligence.md

 * **High Predictive Ability \= High Intelligence:** Conversely, an entity that can accurately predict future events demonstrates a high level of intelligence.
 The more reliably it foresees what’s coming, the more intelligent we can say it is.

 * **Intelligence Is Required for Effective Prediction:** An entity cannot efficiently predict the future without some degree of intelligence.
-Laplace’s demon is a special hypothetical case that doesn’t require intelligence – it’s an imaginary all-knowing being, essentially nature itself perfectly modeling every particle.
+Laplace's demon is a special hypothetical case that doesn't require intelligence – it's an imaginary all-knowing being, essentially nature itself perfectly modeling every particle.
 In reality, no entity knows the future with certainty or can simulate every atom in the universe.
-That’s why we say an entity *“tries”* to predict the future – it’s attempting to foresee something it cannot know with absolute precision.
+That's why we say an entity *"tries"* to predict the future – it's attempting to foresee something it cannot know with absolute precision.

+* **Uncertainty Doesn't Block Certainty-in-Outcome:** Even in an indeterministic world, intelligence can still make the *agent's* future effectively certain by *changing the present* in ways that steer probability mass toward a desired outcome.
+In practice, intelligence does three things at once: (1) forecasts, (2) intervenes, and (3) replans when surprises occur.
+As capability grows, the intervention–replanning loop compresses until many "unforeseen" events are absorbed or neutralized by design.
+In short: uncertainty may be fundamental, but it need not be decisive.

 * **Ability to Shape the Future:** Given the above, an entity that can predict the future well is also better equipped to shape or create a desired future.
 If you can anticipate what’s coming, you can take actions to influence outcomes in your favor.